Customize Your Context Block

 These searches can be performed in parallel to reduce latency, using our async Python client, TypeScript promises, or goroutines.

-Build the context string
+Build the context block

-Using the search results and a few helper functions, we can build the context string.
+Using the search results and a few helper functions, we can build the context block.
 Note that for nodes, we typically want to unpack the node name and node summary, and for edges we typically want to unpack the fact and the temporal validity information:

 Example 2: Utilizing custom entity and edge types